xhyrom/discord-datamining/data/support-articles/epic-games-x-discord-2023-promo-faq/content.md

 <p><span class="wysiwyg-color-blue80 wysiwyg-font-size-large"><strong>Q: Who can claim this promotion?</strong></span></p>
 <p><span style="font-weight: 400;"><strong><span id="docs-internal-guid-93f21ae1-7fff-e944-7888-7659adb236f3">A: </span></strong>You must have an Epic Games Store account to claim this promotion through an email sent from the Epic Games Store to your email associated with your Epic Games Store account.</span></p>
 <p><span class="wysiwyg-color-blue80 wysiwyg-font-size-large"><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></span></p>
-<p id="docs-internal-guid-bc8b2cfa-7fff-1408-c08b-86a9120af17e"><strong>A: </strong>Only users who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.</p>
+<p id="docs-internal-guid-bc8b2cfa-7fff-1408-c08b-86a9120af17e"><strong>A: U</strong>ers who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.</p>
+<p><span id="docs-internal-guid-8ae3c7a3-7fff-94c8-862a-c9066ffe96b7">Additionally, users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</span></p>
 <p>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this<a href="https://support.discord.com/hc/en-us/articles/4708041338391"> <span class="wysiwyg-underline" style="color: #1155cc;">Help Center article.</span></a></p>
 <p><strong><span class="wysiwyg-color-blue80 wysiwyg-font-size-large">Q: What if I'm a current or previous Nitro Classic subscriber or a Server Boost subscriber?
 Can I also take part in this promotion? </span></strong></p>
+<p><strong>A: </strong>If you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
-<p id="docs-internal-guid-67f032b4-7fff-75f2-eb39-19c8d9f755f7"><strong>A: </strong>Yes, if you currently have a Nitro Basic, Nitro Classic, or Server Boosting subscription, you will be eligible to claim this promotion and your current subscription will be replaced with the 1 month Nitro subscription.</p>
+<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>
 <h3>
     <span class="wysiwyg-color-red110"><strong>HOWEVER, please note: <br></strong></span><span class="wysiwyg-color-red110" style="font-weight: 400;">- By choosing to activate this 1 month trial, you will lose any features associated with your current subscriptions, and **<strong>you will not receive a refund for any remaining value on your current subscription</strong>**. </span>
 </h3>